CatherineLE/OpenFoodFact/README.md

 # OpenFoodFact
-Designing an application for public health
+"Designing an application for public health"

 The Notebook 1 is for the dataprocessing.
 It includes the :